-My friend Stephen Proctor pointed this out to me recently (quoting Mako Fujimura, I think).
-The difference between art and entertainment is a subtle, but important one:
+My friend Stephen pointed out recently, quoting Makoto Fujimura I think, that the difference between art and entertainment is subtle, but important:

 Entertainment gives you a predictable pleasure… Art leads to transformation.

-If that’s true, then I’ve got a problem with a lot of what we call “art.”
-Because it’s not changing us.
-At best, it’s inebriating us to the pain of the world.
+If that’s true, then we may have a problem, because what a lot of people call “art” isn’t changing us.
+At best, it’s entertaining us, dulling our senses and inebriating us to the realities of the world.
 Which is not the point.

 What do you think?
 Share in the comments.